 Returns a string that represents the current object.(Inherited from Object.)

+Gets and sets the property ViewerProtocolPolicy.
 Use this element to specify the protocol that users can use to access the files in the origin specified by TargetOriginId when a request matches the path pattern in PathPattern.
 If you want CloudFront to allow end users to use any available protocol, specify allow-all.
 If you want CloudFront to require HTTPS, specify https.
+If you want CloudFront to respond to an HTTP request with an HTTP status code of 301 (Moved Permanently) and the HTTPS URL, specify redirect-to-https.
+The viewer then resubmits the request using the HTTPS URL.

 Sets the ForwardedValues property